FarisHijazi/aimux/tests/README.md

-# Uzi Test Suite
+# aimux Test Suite

-Comprehensive test suite for the Uzi Python implementation using pytest.
+Comprehensive test suite for the aimux Python implementation using pytest.

 ## Test Coverage